ManoloFLTK/fltk/README.Wayland.txt

 ==============

 The support of the Wayland platform is work in progress of the FLTK library.
-This work is quite advanced, though : all test/ and examples/ programs build and run.
+This work is quite advanced, though : all test/ and examples/ programs build and run, and CJK text-input methods as well as dead and compose keys are supported.
 It requires a Wayland-equipped OS which means Linux.
 The code has been tested on Debian and Ubuntu with 3 distinct compositors: mutter, weston, and KDE.